 What is the project timeline?

-July 2013 - Begin engineering and design on the new, federally funded track configuratio
+July 2013 - Engineering and design began on the new, federally funded track configuration

 WSDOT intends to use close to $51 million in ARRA grants to construct the next phase of track improvements at King Street Station.